JJScar/JJSCar/README.md

 # gm gm!
-My name is Jordan and I am a Crypto Security Researcher and Investigator.
-I enjoy findings bugs on live code and investigating the blockchain for illicit actions.
+I am JJS (OnChain) a web3 security researcher.
+I enjoy findings bugs on pre-launched/live code.
+DM for audits.

 You can say that the blockchain is my home.
 For more please visit links below!